massimo-nocentini/master-thesis/README.md

 about *Pascal* array $\mathcal{P}$ and its inverse $\mathcal{P}^{-1}$.
 We have also proved a formal characterization for the *Catalan* array $\mathcal{C}$.
-These results were presented in a talk contributed at a recent conference held in Lecco\footnote{Second International Symposium on Riordan Arrays and Related Topics, RART$2015$}.
+These results were presented in a talk contributed at a recent conference held in Lecco [4].
 All major researchers involved in Riordan group theory were present and some of them threw some important ideas about possible enhancement of our results.